ForestAdmin/agent-nodejs/docs/getting-started/quick-start.md

 ![](../assets/quickstart-editor-mode.png)

-Click on the "eyes" icons of the collections you want to display, then exit the layout editor and ...
+Click on the "eye" icons of the collections you want to display, then exit the layout editor and ...

 ![](../assets/quickstart-make-collection-visible.png)